sourmash-bio/sourmash/tests/test-data/duplicate-sigs/README.md

-This directory contains two signatures with different metadata but the same contents (and md5sum).
+This directory contains multiple signatures with different metadata but the same contents (and md5sum).